Azure/arc_jumpstart_levelup/docs/azure_arc_servers_jumpstart/_readme.md

 #### Objective

-In this exercise you will learn how to use the Windows Admin Center in the Azure portal to manage the Windows operating system of your Arc-enabled servers, known as hybrid machines.
+In this module you will learn how to use the Windows Admin Center in the Azure portal to manage the Windows operating system of your Arc-enabled servers, known as hybrid machines.
 You can securely manage hybrid machines from anywhere without needing a VPN, public IP address, or other inbound connectivity to your machine.

 #### Task 1: Pre-requisites